Lightning Lane Multi Pass Priorities at Animal Kingdom

 3. Expedition Everest

 Ohhhhhhh … Expedition Everest.
-As of the inaugural rankings, this fan favorite was in 2nd place.
 Surprisingly, Everest keeps pretty good availability all throughout the day, only booked out an hour or two in advance.
-And its 12-minute average time savings with LLMP is good enough for 3rd place, even if it’s not astounding on its own.
+And its 14-minute average time savings with LLMP is good enough for 3rd place, even if it’s not astounding on its own.
 As far as satisfaction goes, you’re better off not making any other reservations further down on this list and exploring the animal trails or watching the shows.
 Or playing Wilderness Explorers!

 4. Kali River Rapids

-Kali River Rapids is pretty low on the list, although its availability has been pretty poor – it’s been a hot summer and early fall, so Kali books up earlier than any attraction other than Na’vi River Journey.
-But its time savings aren’t great and its satisfaction doesn’t come close to touching Everest or the Safari.
+Kali River Rapids is pretty low on the list – and some of that is due to low wait times over and high availability since we’re pulling data from the winter months, when people are less likely to want to get soaked to cool off in the middle of the day.
+Its satisfaction doesn’t come close to touching Everest or the Safari either.
 Kali River Rapids does experience a much more volatile availability than any other attraction on this list.
 If it’s a hot day, it will sell out much more quickly!

 5. DINOSAUR